-Verda Healthcare completes a network validation to ensure that the rendering provider and/or facility are contracted with Verda Healthcare (in-network).
+Verda Healthcare and its delegated IPAs complete network validations to ensure that the rendering provider and/or facility are contracted with Verda Healthcare (in-network) and/or the IPA.

-All providers and facilities not contracted with Verda Healthcare (out-of-network) are required to submit an authorization request for any service and/or procedure performed out-of-network.
+All providers and facilities not contracted (out-of-network) are required to submit an authorization request for any service and/or procedure performed out-of-network.
 This includes when an in-network provider renders a service at an out-of-network facility.